rails/rails/guides/source/routing.md

 NOTE: Of course, you can use the more advanced constraints available in non-resourceful routes in this context.

-TIP: By default the +:id+ parameter doesn't accept dots - this is because the dot is used as a separator for formatted routes.
-If you need to use a dot within an +:id+ add a constraint which overrides this - for example +:id+ => /[^\/]+/ allows anything except a slash.
+TIP: By default the `:id` parameter doesn't accept dots - this is because the dot is used as a separator for formatted routes.
+If you need to use a dot within an `:id` add a constraint which overrides this - for example `:id` => /[^\/]+/ allows anything except a slash.

 ### Overriding the Named Helpers

-The +:as+ option lets you override the normal naming for the named route helpers.
+The `:as` option lets you override the normal naming for the named route helpers.
 For example:

 ```ruby
 resources :photos, :as => "images"
 ```

-will recognize incoming paths beginning with +/photos+ and route the requests to +PhotosController+, but use the value of the :as option to name the helpers.
+will recognize incoming paths beginning with `/photos` and route the requests to `PhotosController`, but use the value of the :as option to name the helpers.

 |_.HTTP verb|_.Path            |_.action |_.named helper        |
 |GET        |/photos           |index    | images_path          |